Passionate Italian Design Principles in Action in Boca Raton

 Seemingly just as important as the impeccable food and drink, the design of the space deserves attention as well.
 It is an understatement to say that the space is bold, passionate, and design-forward—quintessentially Italian.

 EDG Interior Architecture, the design firm, took chef’s vision of creating a dining destination and brought it to life.
 “Imaginative, fun-forward, and fantastical, [a design] that would transport guests from the everyday” was the aim.
-Designers landed on “sfoglina meets Fiorucchi,’where traditional rolling pins and kitchen aprons mix with cheeky fashion ads from the Italian fashion designer and bold Murano glass lighting”, said an EFD representative.
+Designers landed on “sfoglina meets Fiorucchi,’where traditional rolling pins and kitchen aprons mix with cheeky fashion ads from the Italian fashion designer and bold Murano glass lighting”, said Patrick O'Hare, AIA, VP of EDG.

 Let’s take a closer look at a few elements that set this space apart.